Provo, Utah

-In 2015, Forbes cited Provo among the "Best Small And Medium-Size Cities For Jobs," and the Bureau of Labor Statistics found Utah County had the year's highest job growth.
-In 2013, Forbes ranked Provo the No. 2 city on its list of Best Places for Business and Careers.
-Provo was ranked first for community optimism (2012) and first in health/well-being (2014).

 History

 The Provo area was originally called Timpanogas, a Numic (Ute people) word perhaps meaning "rock river".
 The area was inhabited by the Timpanogos.
 It was the largest and most settled area in modern-day Utah.
 The ample food from the Provo River made the Timpanogos a peaceful people.
-The area also served as the traditional meeting place for the Ute and Shoshone tribes and as a spot to worship their creator.
+The area also served as the traditional meeting place for the Ute and Shoshone tribes and was used as a common location for worship of their creator deity.

-Father Silvestre Vélez de Escalante, a Spanish Franciscan missionary-explorer, is considered the first European explorer to have visited the area in 1776.
+Silvestre Vélez de Escalante, a Spanish Franciscan missionary-explorer, is considered the first European explorer to have visited the area in 1776.
 He was guided by two Timpanogos Utes, whom he called Silvestre and Joaquín.
 Escalante chronicled this first European exploration across the Great Basin Desert.
 The Europeans did not build a permanent settlement but traded with the Timpanogos, whom they called Lagunas (lake people) or Come Pescado (fish eaters).

 In 1847, the Mormon pioneers arrived in the Salt Lake Valley, which was just north of Timpanogos Mountain.
 At first, the Natives were friendly with the Mormons.
 But, as relations deteriorated with the Shoshoni and Utes because of disputes over land and cattle, tensions rose.
 Because of the reported stolen goods of settlers by the Utes, Brigham Young gave small militia orders "to take such measures as would put a final end to their [Indian] depredations in future."
 This ended in what is known as the Battle Creek massacre, in modern-day Pleasant Grove, Utah.

 The Mormons continued pushing into Timpanog lands.
 In 1849, 33 Mormon families from Salt Lake City established Fort Utah.
 In 1850, Brigham Young sent an army from Salt Lake to drive out the Timpanogos in what is called the Provo War.
 Escalating tensions with the Timpanog contributed to the Walker War.
 Fort Utah was renamed Provo in 1850 for Étienne Provost, an early French-Canadian trapper who arrived in the region in 1825.

 In 1850, the first schoolhouse was constructed in Provo, built within Utah Fort.

 As more Latter-day Saints arrived, Provo quickly grew as a city.
 It soon was nicknamed The Garden City with a large number of fruit orchards and gardens there.

 In 1872, a railroad reached Provo.
 It was also this year that the Provo Woolen Mills opened.
 They were the first large factory in Provo and employed about 150 people, initially mainly skilled textile laborers who had emigrated from Britain.